m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 *Note:* The email might land through into your primary right away but could be potentially flagged by other stronger MTA's and their spam filters.
 We will be comparing the spam score at each stage to see the overall improvement in deliverability.

-Incase your hosting provider has blocked outbound port 25, verify it using: `telnet gmail-SMTP-in.l.google.com 25`
+In case your hosting provider has blocked outbound port 25, verify it using: `telnet gmail-SMTP-in.l.google.com 25`

-If you see a status showing `"Connected" --> outbound 25 works succesfully`.
+If you see a status showing `"Connected" --> outbound 25 works successfully`.
 Use `quit` to quit the command.

-Head on over to your gmail inbox and open up the mail.
+Head on over to your Gmail inbox and open up the mail.
 Click on the drop down below the `Printer icon` to the right as shown in the screenshot --> next click on `show original`. --> next click on the `Copy to clipboard` button to copy all contents.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_5.png)